 The UNESCO Centre for Women and Peace in the Balkan Countries co-sponsored the 8th IEF Conference in Thessaloniki, Greece, 15-17 October 2004, on Cultivating Sustainable Lifestyles.

 The IEF was accredited by the United Nations to the World Summit on Sustainable Development (Johannesburg, August-September 2002) as a scientific and technological organization.
 It sent delegations to participate in preparatory committee meetings at CSD-10 (New York, 2002) and Bali (May 2002), and had 14 members in Johannesburg supporting four parallel events organized by IEF and an exhibit at the Global Peoples' Forum.
 It prepared statements on Indicators for Sustainability, Education and Values for Sustainable Development, Integrating Science in Local Communities, Values for Sustainable Development, and Multiple Dimensions of Globalization.
 See separate report.

-While the IEF did not exist to contribute to earlier UN conferences on the environment, the IEF President did participate in the United Nations Conference on the Human Environment in Stockholm, Sweden, in 1972, as the representative of the Bahá'í International Community, and as a member of the secretariat for the United Nations Conference on Environment and Development in Rio de Janeiro in 1992, he helped to draft its action plan Agenda 21.
+While the IEF did not exist to contribute to earlier UN conferences on the environment, IEF President Arthur Dahl did participate in the United Nations Conference on the Human Environment in Stockholm, Sweden, in 1972, as the representative of the Bahá'í International Community.
+His report on Bahá'í participation in the Stockholm Conference is available here.
+He was also a member of the secretariat for the United Nations Conference on Environment and Development in Rio de Janeiro in 1992, and helped to draft its action plan Agenda 21.
 Other IEF members also participated in the Rio Earth Summit.

 UN DECADE OF EDUCATION FOR SUSTAINABLE DEVELOPMENT